jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 ## EMRFS

-- EMRFS uses an Amazon DynamoDB database to store object metadata and track consistency in Amazon S3
+- EMRFS uses an Amazon DynamoDB database to store object metadata and track consistency in Amazon S3.
-- EMRFS allows you to define retry rules for processing inconsistencies
+- EMRFS allows you to define retry rules for processing inconsistencies.

 ## S3DistCP Tool